andreyglauzer/SearchSubdomains/README.md

       name: 'MyCIDR'
       id: '10.1.0.0/24,10.0.0.0/24'
 ```

+For location, ANS, and ISP information I used the [geoip2](https://dev.maxmind.com/geoip/geoip2/geolite2/) offiline as it does not have to use any API and is not dependent on daily limits.

+These files should be downloaded and placed in the `utils\*` folder, such as `GeoLite2-ASN.mmdb`,` GeoLite2-City.mmdb` and `GeoLite2-Country.mmdb`.

 ## Usage

 To use the script create a file with all the domains you want to discover, one below the other, like the following example: